DaVinci Emily Crib Review

 The 4-in-1 convertible style lets the crib live on as a toddler bed, daybed, and full-size bed.
 It comes with a guard rail for toddlers and the two long sides become the headboard and footboard in its full-size incarnation (the necessary $89 conversion kit is sold separately).
 There are four mattress settings, although shorter parents may find the lowest too deep for reaching comfort.
 This model is available in cherry, espresso, ebony, honey oak, and white.

 This is not a perfect crib -- tell-tale scratch and teeth marks being the primary issue -- but its star status in the under-$200 segment seems well-earned.
-Purchasers' enthusiasm for the DaVinci Emily is contagious, and we caught the bug.
+Purchasers' enthusiasm for the DaVinci Emily (starting at $180, Amazon) is contagious, and we caught the bug.